What is neurofeedback?

 In the 1960s Dr Joseph Kamiya from the University of Chicago successfully trained people to control their brainwaves.
 Around the same time, Barry Sterman at University of California Los Angeles (UCLA) found that neurofeedback could help patients with epilepsy.

-Neurofeedback has been used to treat people with attention deficit hyperactivity disorder (ADHD) since the 1980s.
+Neurofeedback has been used to treat people with ADHD since the 1980s.
 Since the late 1990s, it has been used with autistic children.

 Brain cells produce electrical pulses that communicate with each other.
-This produces brainwaves.
+This produces brainwaves that we can measure.
 These brainwaves show how much brain activity is happening when we think, feel and behave in different ways.

-In neurofeedback therapy, an electroencephalographic (EEG) machine monitors your brainwave patterns.
+In neurofeedback therapy, an electroencephalographic (EEG) machine monitors brainwave patterns.
 These patterns show up on a computer screen as lines, graphs or even simple games.
-You can consciously control your brainwave activity to make the lines or graphs move.
+Some people can learn to consciously control their brainwave activity to make the lines or graphs move.

 Supporters of neurofeedback say it can help autistic children develop new brainwave patterns.
-This can help to improve speech, behaviour and other characteristics of autism.
+They believe that this can improve speech, behaviour and other characteristics of autism.

 What does neurofeedback therapy involve?

-One or more sensors are placed on the scalp and/or ear lobes.
+One or more sensors are placed on a person’s scalp and/or ear lobes.
 These are attached to an EEG machine, which shows the person’s brainwaves on a computer screen as lines, graphs or a simple video game.
-For example, the game might show a car driving, or a ball rising and falling.
+For example, the game might show a racing car or a floating ball.

 Gradually, the brain learns new patterns.

-The number of sessions people need varies.
+The number of sessions people have varies.
 One person might do 15 sessions, and another might do 40 or more.

 The costs of neurofeedback vary depending on the number of sessions.